 The Hedda Andersson college adds a new chapter to Lund’s long history as a city of learning.
-It will become one of Sweden’s largest colleges and is based on social sustainability with focus on actuating the students and enriching the surrounding city.
+It will become one of Sweden’s largest colleges and is based a focus on actuating the students and enriching the surrounding city.

 Lund’s green surroundings are used actively and incorporated into the building as a central park with inspirational outdoor space where the students can study, eat their lunch and be together in an informal way – a large, south-facing outdoor area, which opens up the college towards the city.
 Thus, not only more than 2,000 students but the whole city will benefit from it in a wider perspective.

 The outside of the college has been designed to reflect Lund’s longstanding tradition of university and educational buildings made from bricks.
 A warm and lasting material.
 Its red tones correspond to the neighbouring buildings.
 With this choice of materials, the college somehow reflects the city’s character, based on the idea of creating beautiful interaction and a meaningful interaction between new and old.